omeraliso111/WindowPane/README.md

 ![After](/images/after.png)

 # How It Works
-Attach windows by right clicking on a pane and clicking "Attach: <Window Name>" Split panes in half by right clicking on pane and clicking "Split Pane (Vertical/Horizontal)" Resize panes by dragging their edges
+1. Attach windows by right clicking on a pane and clicking "Attach: Window Name"
+2. Split panes in half by right clicking on pane and clicking "Split Pane (Vertical/Horizontal)"
+3. Resize panes by dragging their edges